TNoela/Akan-Names-Project/README.md

 # Akan-Names
-This is a web application project that takes a users birthday and calculates the day of the week they were born and then outputs their Akan Name depending on what gender they are.
 # Author
 Trixie Noela
+# Description
+This is a web application project that takes a users birthday and calculates the day of the week they were born and then outputs their Akan Name depending on what gender they are.
 # Technologies Used
 JavaScript<br>
 HTML<br>